Centres and partnerships

 Doctoral Training Partnerships (DTPs)

-DTPs which can be awarded to a single insitution or consortium of Universites, are generally multidisciplinary, covering a variety of research areas facing a research council.
-Loughborough is currently part of 3 DTPs;
+DTPs which can be awarded to a single insitution or consortium of Universites, are generally multidisciplinary, covering a variety of research areas concerning a particular research council.
+Loughborough is currently part of 4 DTPs;

-Loughborough currently holds a £3.8M training grant from the EPSRC to support postgraduate research.
-This investment supports PhD studentships, Post-Doctorate Transition Fellowships, Post-Doctorate Doctoral Prize awards and Vacation Bursaries starting in 2016 and 2017.
+Loughborough currently holds a £3M training grant from the EPSRC to support postgraduate research in Engineering and the Physical Sciences.
+This investment supports PhD studentships, Post-Doctorate Doctoral Prize Fellowships and Vacation Internships starting in 2018/19 and 2019/20.